Linear Production Games with Non-transferable Utilities: Introduction

 \subsection{Contributions}

 The tension illustrated in Section \ref{sec: motivating example} speaks to a fundamental difficulty with designing public goods, including but not limited to transit, that take on a social service mission while trying to maintain broad popular support.
 Therefore, in this paper, we consider the design of such goods from a general mathematical programming perspective.

-We introduce \emph{non-transferable utility, linear production} (NTU LP) games, which combine the essential cooperative features of public decision-making with the modeling flexibility of linear programming.
+We introduce \emph{non-transferable utility linear production} (NTU LP) games, a non-transferable utility analogue of \citet{owen1975core}'s linear production games, as a framework for the study of cooperative behavior in the production or establishment of public goods with pooled resources.
 Our contributions are as follows: \begin{enumerate} \item We derive structural properties regarding the non-emptiness, representability, and complexity of the core, one of the main solution concepts used to determine the viability of cooperation.

 \item We develop and implement a cutting plane algorithm that accommodates the optimization of various notions of social welfare subject to core membership, which represents cooperative stability constraints.